Socrates Multidisciplinary Assessment and Review Team

 - Occupational Therapist

 The team specialise in assessing children and young people with complex presentations.
 Assessments include: Autistic Spectrum Conditions (ASC), Attention Deficit and Hyperactivity Disorder (ADHD), Sensory Processing Difficulties, and learning difficulties (specific and global) including exploration of carer/child relationship difficulties.

 Our aim is to help, parents, carers, young people and other professionals to gain a better understanding of a child’s needs through comprehensive assessment, diagnosis (if appropriate) and needs led plans.
 We are committed to putting the child’s best interests first.
 It is important to the team that a carer/child receives the right assessment and advice, so our assessment process is designed to facilitate this.

-This is usually an hour and a half appointment with one of our highly experienced, senior members of the team and allows carers/ parents and other professionals, if appropriate, the opportunity to discuss their concerns about a child.
+The screening appointment is undertaken with two of our highly experienced, senior members of the team and consists of one hour with the parents/carers and simultaneously one hour with the child.
+The time allows carers/ parents and other professionals, if appropriate, the opportunity to discuss their concerns about a child.
 The clinician will ask about the child’s development and early history as well as their current strengths and difficulties.
-At the end of this appointment the clinician may recommend an assessment plan, which will follow one of the following pathways detailed below.
-During the screening appointment, it may become clear that further assessment is not recommended, the clinician will discuss the reasons for this and may signpost parents to other agencies.
-On occasion, a child may require a wider initial assessment to determine the appropriate pathway, if this is not clear at the screening appointment.
-The clinician will advise on this if required, at the screening appointment.
+We will also, with your consent, make initial enquiries with the child's school.
+Following the appointment and a discussion with the team we will provide a short summary report which will recommend one of several pathways.
+It may become clear that further assessment is not recommended, the clinician will outline the reasons for this and may signpost to other agencies.
 Our SMART team is based in Huddersfield and all appointments and assessments take place at our Huddersfield base.